mandyschen/stat-calculator/README.md

 intervals and significance tests for means and proportions.
 It is meant to mimic what may be found on the AP Statistics Exam FRQs for inference type questions.

+* CURRENTLY ONLY WORKS FOR ONE SAMPLE Z TEST *

 TEST CASE:
 COLLEGEBOARD 2021 QUESTION #4: